FluxML/Flux.jl/docs/src/utilities.md

 Flux.nfan
 ```

-## Changing the type of model parameters
+## Changing the type of all parameters

 The default `eltype` for models is `Float32` since models are often trained/run on GPUs.
 The `eltype` of model `m` can be changed to `Float64` by `f64(m)`: